stm32mpu-oem/meta-st-stm32mp/recipes-bsp/u-boot/u-boot-stm32mp/stm32mp1common/README.HOW_TO.txt

 5.1 Compilation for one target
 ------------------------------
-To use the external device tree feature, EXTDT_DIR variable must be set to the root location of external DT as specified in the README.HOW_TO.txt of external-dt
-    $> export EXTDT_DIR=<external DT location>

-    STM32MP series is selected by defconfig: stm32mp25_defconfig Board is selected by the device tree name to use
+    STM32MP series is selected by defconfig: stm32mp13_defconfig or stm32mp15_defconfig
+    Board is selected by the device tree name to use

     see <U-Boot source>/doc/board/st/stm32mp1.rst for details